eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 Prerequisites

-To complete the flows described below you need to download the Android app onto your device.

-App center download method (iOS app)
+To complete the flows described below you need to download the iOS app into your device.
+You can download it from App center download method (iOS app) [here](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/EUDI-Reference-iOS-Dev).

-In addition to building the app from the source, you can also use the Android app which you can download here

 - Android:
 Minimum device requirements

     API level 26.

-Prerequisites

-You can download the application here.
+To complete the flows described below you need to download the android app into your device.
+You can download it from App center download method (android app) [here](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/EUDI-Reference-Android-Dev).

 You can install them with drag and drop inside the device that created before on android studio or let automated tests install them automatically.
-Some of the tests need to install the app from scratch for this reason the executable files of the app should be also exist in \src\test\resources\app folder with the name androidApp.apk and APP4ESS.ipa
+Some of the tests need to install the app from scratch for this reason the executable files of the app should be also exist in \src\test\resources\app folder with the name androidApp.apk and iosApp.ipa

 ## Running the tests